jrburke/module/README.md

 module.

-`module.define` modules can be nested, and the nested modules are only visible to each other on the same level, and to the parent module containing them.
+`module.define` modules can be nested, and the nested modules are only visible to each other on the same level, and to the module containing them.

-However, given the async resolution of dependencies (even local modules could need dynamically loaded dependencies), `module()` in the same module cannot be used to grab those resources and use them in an export for the current function.
+However, given the async resolution of dependencies (even local modules could need dynamically loaded dependencies), `module(StringLiteral)` in the same module cannot be used to grab a local module and use it in its export.

-Instead, there should be a local module that does a `module.define()` to set up all of the exported value, and `module.exportLocal()` should be used to specify what local module to use for the current module export.
+Instead, there should be a local module that does a `module.define()` to set up the desired export, and `module.exportLocal()` should be used to specify what local module to use for the current module export.

 ```javascript